Ferrari America: 500 Superfast

-36 cars were made from 1964 to 1966, including 12 improved models with a 5-speed transmission in place of the earlier 4-speed plus overdrive.
-This production total excludes a one-off 330 GT 2+2 produced with a Superfast-style body for Prince Bernhard of The Netherlands.
-This one-off car sold at Bonhams' December 2003 Geneva auction for CHF 422,100 inc. premium.
-Only coupés were made and no Superfast roadsters were available.
+36 cars were made from 1964 to 1966, including 12 improved Series II models with a 5-speed transmission in place of the earlier 4-speed plus overdrive.
+The Series II cars can be recognized by having a triple louvre exhaust vent behind the front wheels, rather than the earlier 11-slot grilles.
+Unlike its predecessors, the 500 Superfast was only produced in the 2+2 coupe body style.
+The production total excludes a one-off 330 GT 2+2 produced with a Superfast-style body for Prince Bernhard of The Netherlands.
+This one-off was sold at the Bonhams' December 2003 Geneva auction for CHF 422,100 including premium.
+Famous owners of the car include Prince Karim Aga Khan who bought the first 500 Superfast and the Shah of Iran who owned two.

 365 California

-The 365 California replaced the 500 Superfast for 1966.
-It was the first 365 model, with its 4390 cc V12 based on the 330's 4.0 L Colombo unit but with an 81 mm bore.
+The 365 California replaced the 500 Superfast in 1966 and was built on the same ethos as the 250GT Spyder.
+It was the first model in the 365 series of cars, with its 4390 cc V12 based on the 330's 4.0 L Colombo unit but with an 81 mm bore.
 The 365 California used the same chassis as the 500 Superfast but with an evolutionary cabriolet body by Pininfarina.
 Debuting at the Geneva Motor Show in 1966, just 14 examples were produced (including 2 in right hand drive) before production ended in 1967.
-Whilst the prototype was built on a 330 GT 2+2 type 571 chassis, production cars featured type 598 chassis.
-Chassis' were sent to Pininfarina's Grugliasco plant to be bodied and trimmed which were later returned to Ferrari for fitment of the mechanical components.
+Whilst the prototype was built on a 330 GT 2+2 type 571 chassis, production cars featured the type 598 chassis.
+The chassis were sent to Pininfarina's Grugliasco plant to be bodied and trimmed and were then returned to Ferrari for fitment of the mechanical components.
+Desirable performance components like power steering and Borrani wire wheels were standard-equipment on the 365 California.